taxjar/taxjar-ruby/README.md

 ## More Information

-More information can be found on the [TaxJar developer site](http://developers.taxjar.com).
+More information can be found on [TaxJar Developers](http://developers.taxjar.com).

 ## License